 Back to Top of List

-Many San Antonio restaurants, like Pharm Table and Corinne at the Plaza Hotel, work with Texas farmers to source locally grown ingredients.
-This gives diners a true taste of Texas while reducing the carbon footprint left by shipping.
+Many San Antonio restaurants, including Isidore, a MICHELIN-recognized restaurant, work with Texas farmers and fishermen to source locally grown ingredients.
+This approach gives diners a true taste of Texas while helping reduce the environmental impact of transportation.